 2. AA meetings

 While you’re enrolled in sober living at Eudaimonia, you will be required to attend local recovery support groups and 12-Step meetings in your area.
-Not only is this a requirement of your recovery program, but it’s also an excellent way to meet sober friends in Houston who are serious about their recovery.
+Not only is this a requirement of your recovery program, but attending AA meetings in Houston, TX is also an excellent way to meet sober friends in Houston who are serious about their recovery.

 3. Houston Sober Recreation Committee (SRC) Events